open-telemetry/opentelemetry-demo/src/frontendproxy/README.md

-# Frontend Proxy
+# Frontend Proxy Service

-The frontend proxy is Envoy, configured to route traffic to public-facing services including the frontend, Grafana, Jaeger, and the Feature Flag service.
+This service acts as a reverse proxy for the various user-facing web interfaces.

-## Modifying the Envoy configuration
+## Modifying the Envoy Configuration

-The Envoy configuration is located at `envoy.tmpl.yaml`.
-This configuration file can accept environment variables, which are then replaced at deploy time via the Dockerfile and `envsubst`.
+The envoy configuration is generated from the `envoy.tmpl.yaml` file in this directory.
+Environment variables are substituted at deploy-time.